 The Centers for Disease Control and Prevention (CDC) has just reported that this year’s severe flu season is approximately half-way through.
 The CDC is urging people who haven’t been vaccinated against the flu to seek vaccination.
 The CDC also urges people to speak with their medical providers about antiviral medications, and to do their best to prevent infection.

-Thus far there have been minimal Influenza-like Illness (ILI)-related cases reported to WPI Health Services.
+Thus far there has been one positive case confirmed in a student who resides off campus to WPI Health Services.
 For any members of our community who may be experiencing flu symptoms, please contact your doctor; he or she may prescribe an "antiviral" for treating the flu faster and preventing serious complications.